Sorcerers are a race. They are not something some random person like you or me can become.

 What do they look like?

-One very interesting part about the Fourth Ring, is this chunk of land that has been broken off, yet is still livable and Sorcerers have made a city out of it.
-It’s called broken land and it is nearly suspended in space between the Fourth and the Fifth Rings.
+One interesting part about the Fourth Ring, is this chunk of land that has been broken off, yet is still livable and Sorcerers have made a city out of it.
+It’s nearly suspended in space between the Fourth and the Fifth Rings.

 It is the Fourth Ring that the last portal (the Edge Portal) connecting Rings exists and is usually heavily guarded by Sorcerers of the High Collection police.